pnavaro/HOODESolver.jl/paper/paper.md

 side, specific methods inspired by the averaging theory have been designed to deal with the regime $\varepsilon \ll 1$.
-On the other side, when $\varepsilon \sim 1$ the problem ceases to be stiff and a classical integrator gives accurate result in a reasonable time.
+On the other side, when $\varepsilon \sim 1$ the problem ceases to be stiff and a classical integrator gives accurate result in reasonable time.
 The true difficulty emerges for intermediate values of $\varepsilon$, for which averaging techniques are not accurate enough and, due to computational cost, standard methods are inefficient.
 Thus, a new